 Sisterhood Gift Shop

 The Sisterhood Gift Shop has a wide array of modern and traditional items for your home and personal use.
 Items are generally in stock, but special items can be ordered.
 If you would like to adorn your home with Judaica, please visit the Sisterhood Gift Shop, they would be happy to assist you in your journey.
-For more information about the Gift Shop, please contact Francene Hill.
+For more information about the Gift Shop, please contact Rachel Lambermont.